Grunticus03/phpGRC/docs/ROADMAP.md

 ---

-### Current Status (as of 2025-09-05)
+### Current Status (as of 2025-09-06)
 - ✅ CI/CD green.
 - ✅ Phase-4 validation controllers merged.
-- ⏳ Persistence and policies pending in Phase-4.
+- ⏳ RBAC and Exports persistence pending in Phase-4.